gravityrail/wordpress-gltf/README.txt

 1. Upload .gltf or .glb files via the Media browser, or via the Add Media button for posts/pages.
 1. Embed the 3D object in posts using a shortcode, like `[gltf_model scale="1.0" url="http://mywordpresssite.com/wp-content/uploads/2016/12/model.gltf"].
 Note: You may get that full URL from the Media browser by selecting the file and copying the link.

+== TODO ==

+1. Render scene to JSON using ?json=true param?
+This would allow a remote client to browse from scene to scene without breaking out of VR (and we could also apply our Photon CDN to the assets).

 == Frequently Asked Questions ==

 None yet.